iamfatihay/horoscope-react/README.md

 ## License

 This project is licensed under the MIT License.
-For more information, please refer to the [`LICENSE`](LICENSE) file.

 ## Contact